funmu/active-directory-node-multitenant/README.md

 ## Acknowledgements

+Many thanks are due to Brandon Werner <brandwe@microsoft.com> and Danny Strockis <dastrock@microsoft.com> for helping me with understanding OAuth set up with Azure AD.

 I read through several Azure AD samples to create a simplified version.
 Some of these samples used mongodb for data store which has its own configuration details.

 To keep things simple, I trimmed the sample to be trivial one.
 I thank many folks in Azure Active Directory who helped me with the analysis and simplification of the samples.
 Working with such great partners in the open source community clearly illustrates what open collaboration can accomplish.
 Thank you!

 - [Azure AD protected Web API sample](https://github.com/Azure-Samples/active-directory-node-webapi) - sample app with REST + mongoDB + Azure AD authentication
 - [Restify](http://mcavage.me/node-restify/) - Restify is a node.js module built specifically to enable you to build correct REST web services. ``` node-restify```